Abd-Mal/cicd-github-react/README.md

 - Push the changes to the Github repository

-- From the browser, go to the Github project repository, go to actions and setup the Node.js workflow, which will generate a `yaml` file.
+- From the browser, go to the Github project repository, go to actions and setup the deployment workflow, which will generate a `yml` file.
+For Netlify deployment workflow, the filename is `node.js.yml`

 - Revise the workflow `yaml` file by adding the following:
 ```